bruhmoment6420/assistant/README.md

 ### Website
 To use the app as a website go to this [link](https://assignment-assistant.netlify.app/).
 ### APK
-Download and install the APK from the releases section (here
+Download and install the APK from the releases section [here](bruh.com).
+### Expo Go
+This method requires a app to be installed on either your Android or IOS device.
+Go [here]() for further instructions.